marta-opalinska/Tactico/README.md

 The Action can involve some of the steps played in parallel.
 The step parallelisation property can be assigned only during the Step object creation.
 However, it is limited to the specific motor drivers that allow pre-run configuration(e.g. works with DRV2605L, but **NOT** with GPIO driver).

-To keep the Action clean, it is recommended to call **resetPreviousConfiguration()** each time after the action is played (unless it will be repeated).
+To keep the Action clean, it is recommended to call **resetPreviousConfiguration()** each time after the Action is played (unless it will be repeated).
 In that way, pre-run memory will be reset, and non of the previously played actuator will be accidentally triggered by the same GO pin as assigned to the other actuators (which is the case when using the DRV2605LEVM board).
 This function is not automatically activated if the Action is set up once and used multiple times in a row.

 An Action can become a part of a Haptic Device.
 ![image info](./docs/action_class.png)
 *Fig.6.
 Example of creating parallel and non-parallel actions.
 The step parallelisation property needs to be assigned when the step is created.*